cda-tum/mqt-bench/README.md

 2) Biggest Architecture Mapping: Always use the biggest available hardware architecture

 # Structure
-- src: Directory for  utils.py file and the source code of the benchmarks
+- mqt/bench/utils: Directory for the utils.py file
-- benchmarks: On top level, the benchmarks are included with one benchmark algorithms per file.
+- mqt/bench/benchmarks: On top level, the benchmarks are included with one benchmark algorithms per file.
-  - Additionally, folders for each qiskit application module and their respective benchmarks are listed
+  - Additionally, folders for each qiskit application module and their respective benchmarks are listed.
 - benchviewer: This is the folder for our webpage hosted at [https://www.cda.cit.tum.de/mqtbench/](https://www.cda.cit.tum.de/mqtbench/).
 ```
 MQT Bench/